 · All admissions are done in consultation with the local authority in which the child resides.

-As an Independent Special School we are regularly inspected by Oftsed.
+As an Independent Special School we have been regularly inspected by Oftsed.
 Our last inspection, which was under the new framework, was in December 2019, and the school was found to be Good.
 Please click here for the inspection report.
+We had a further inspection on 6th July 2023.
+As of 21st December 2023 the school has moved to Independent School's Inspectorate (ISI).

 The school’s well-organised curriculum is broad and balanced and meets regulatory requirements.
 The range of subjects offered is relevant to the needs of all learners and ensures that they are well motivated to learn.
 There is a strong emphasis on developing learners’ communication, reading, writing and mathematical skills.
 In addition, all learners follow programmes in science, technology, art and design, physical education at the local leisure centre, and a programme of personal, social and health education and citizenship.

 Recent Academic Results

-In August 2022, we were delighted to be able to share GCSE examination results with our older learners.
-They worked incredibly hard and overcame many personal barriers, including the difficulties presented by COVID-19 over the previous two years, with 100% achieving above their expected progress grade for English and 66% for Maths.
-All learners sat GCSE and GCSE equivalent qualifications, with all Y11 pupils achieving 8 such qualifications.
-66% of learners attained grade 4 or above in both English and maths.
-The school’s average attainment 8 score is 39.2, compared to the national average of 15.2 for pupils with an EHCP.
+In August 2023, we were delighted to be able to share GCSE examination results with our older learners.
+They worked incredibly hard and overcame many personal barriers, including the difficulties presented by COVID-19 over the previous years.
+All learners sat GCSE and GCSE equivalent qualifications.
 Click here to read our August 2022 exam results statement.

 Our School Curriculum